Please note that this page contains information and links most relevant for people living in Scotland.

-4. You must be in receipt of specific means-tested benefits (eligible benefits are listed below).
+You must be in receipt of specific means-tested benefits (eligible benefits are listed below).
 If you are unsure, or believe you are eligible for a benefit but need help accessing it, a Home Energy Scotland advisor will be able to help.

 List of eligible benefits:

-Council Tax Benefit (excluding 25 per cent discount)
+Council tax benefit (excluding 25 per cent discount)

-Employment and Support Allowance
+Employment and support allowance

-5. The Low Emission Zone Support Fund cannot be used in conjunction with Transport Scotland’s Electric Vehicle Loan.
-This is a standalone fund, and the applicant must not apply for the Electric Vehicle Loan within six months following grant payment from the Low Emission Zone Support Fund.
-In addition, the applicant must not have received funding from this programme six months prior to applying.
+The low emission zone support fund cannot be used in conjunction with Transport Scotland’s electric vehicle loan.
+This is a standalone fund, and the applicant must not apply for the electric vehicle loan within six months following grant payment from the low emission zone support fund.

-6. Funding is available for one eligible vehicle per property.
+Funding is available for one eligible vehicle per property.

-If you are eligible for the Low Emission Zone Support Fund, you are also entitled to further funding support towards sustainable travel measures.
-See the ‘Travel Better funding’ section for more information.
+If you are eligible for the low emission zone support fund and have received funding, you will also be entitled to further funding support towards sustainable travel measures.
+See the travel better fund for households section below for more information.

-If you successfully claim the Low Emission Zone Support Fund and choose to move towards sustainable travel modes, we can reimburse you and one other adult in your household up to £500 each (maximum of £1,000 per household, no more than two applicants).
+If you successfully claim the low emission zone support fund and choose to move towards sustainable travel modes, we can reimburse you and one other adult in your household up to £500 each (maximum of £1,000 per household, no more than two applicants).

 Eligible travel measures include:

-Items which are NOT eligible for the Travel Better grant include:
+Items which are NOT eligible for the travel better grant include:

 cars, mopeds, motor bikes or any other form of motorised transport